inno-devops-labs/S24-core-course-labs/app_python/README.md

 4. Create a virtual environment (optional but recommended).
 5. Install the required dependencies by running the command: `pip install -r requirements.txt`.

+## Docker

+### Building the Docker Image

+To build the Docker image for this application, execute the following command:

+    docker build -t devops-py-app-image .

+### Pulling the Docker Image

+If you prefer not to build the image locally, you can pull it from Docker Hub.
+Use the following command:

+    docker pull hugowea123/devops-labs-py:correct

+### Running the Docker Image

+To run the Docker image built locally, use the following command:

+    docker run -p 5000:5000 devops-py-app-image

+To run the Docker image pulled from public Hub, use the following command:

+    docker run -p 5000:5000 hugowea123/devops-labs-py:correct

+Once the container is running, you can access the application by opening a web browser and navigating to `http://localhost:5000`.

 ## Usage

 1. Run the application by executing the command: `python app.py`.